athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 So what this means is that, in theory, you don't need to use `tools.deps.alpha`.
 Instead, you could build your own version of `tools.deps.alpha` which consumes the `deps.edn` file and has it's own way of resolving dependencies.
 I'm not encouraging this, i'm just explaining why I see it as standing on it's own.

-## Clojure Tools Installer
+## Clojure CLI Tools Installer

-"Clojure Tools Installer" is a fancy way of referring to the `brew tap` used to install Clojure on mac and linux machines.
+"Clojure CLI Tools Installer" is a fancy way of referring to the `brew tap` used to install Clojure on mac and linux machines.
 As of February 2020, Clojure started maintaining their own [brew tap].
 Thus, if you installed the clojure command line tools via

 ```bash
 brew install clojure